BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/what-is-money/index.md

 <br>

-<h3 style="text-align:center">Money needs to be a Store of Value, a Mediam of Exchange, and a Unit of Account, <i>in that order.</i></h3>
+<h3 style="text-align:center">Money needs to be a Store of Value, a Mediam of Exchange, & a Unit of Account, <i>in that order.</i></h3>

 <br>

-<h3 style="text-align:center">The best money would be Scarce, Durable, Divisible, Portable, Fungible, Verifiable, and Immutable.</h3>
+<h3 style="text-align:center">The best money would be Scarce, Durable, Divisible, Portable, Fungible, Verifiable, & Immutable.</h3>

 <br>